 When you are a young teenager and someone tells you repeatedly you can’t do something, you are naturally going to obsess about it, got told I had a great look year after year but was never tall enough to model until I finished high school, where I moved to London and then New York and settled with Ford models in LA who really have helped get things going.
-I’ve been involved in acting classes since as long as I can remember, but only really took acting seriously after studying in New York and deciding to put all my energy and ambition into making it happen in this city, and of course working hard enabled me to book 7 features this year, so it’s getting there!
+I’ve been involved in acting classes for as long as I can remember but only really took acting seriously after studying in New York and deciding to put all my energy and ambition into making it happen in this city, and of course, working hard enabled me to book 7 features this year, so it’s getting there!

 3. So tell us, what things are you most passionate about.

-Well I have to say my biggest passion lies within my career, most of my time is spent in some way involved with the industry, it takes a lot out of you and you have to be extremely committed, however, maybe not to such extremes of losing track that there are other things happening outside of it!
+Well, I have to say my biggest passion lies within my career, most of my time is spent in some way involved with the industry, it takes a lot out of you and you have to be extremely committed, however, maybe not to such extremes of losing track that there are other things happening outside of it!

 4. Just how do you go about preparing for a role?

-Literally attempt to lock myself indoors with the script and never let it out of my sight including sleeping with it, not sure if that part helps but always have the lines at arms reach, immerse yourself in the language, the world, the relationship and genuine connection you have with others in the story, obtained however necessary through substitution, history or what ever, it has to become an honest experience as if it were actually happening, let it come then so naturally and allow the self to be entirely affected.
+Literally, attempt to lock myself indoors with the script and never let it out of my sight including sleeping with it, not sure if that part helps but always have the lines at arms reach, immerse yourself in the language, the world, the relationship, and genuine connection you have with others in the story, obtained however necessary through substitution, history or whatever, it has to become an honest experience as if it were actually happening, let it come then so naturally and allow the self to be entirely affected.

 5. What would be the role of your dreams?

-It would either be honouring a music legend in a messed up, dark and raw biopic or some kind of magic Elven creature in a wild supernatural saga, perhaps to play Link in a Zelda film series would be the best.
+It would either be honoring a music legend in a messed up, dark and raw biopic or some kind of magic Elven creature in a wild supernatural saga, perhaps to play Link in a Zelda film series would be the best.